 Although we’re well into the era of gunpowder weapons and tactics by now, the battle seems to have gone according to a very old script: the army with a large cavalry force, Abu Marwan’s, surrounded and thoroughly decimated the army without cavalry.
 Abu Abdallah died crossing a river while trying to flee.
 The gravely ill Abu Marwan also died, albeit not in battle—though to be sure, the exertion of preparing his army and marching into battle couldn’t have helped.
 His brother, Ahmad al-Mansur (d.
 1603), succeeded him and Saadi Morocco was peaceful again.
 Ahmad actually had quite a successful career as sultan, conquering (albeit briefly) the once-powerful Songhai Empire in Mali among other achievements.

 The real fallout of the battle happened, as I say, in Portugal.
 Sebastian was probably killed in the battle, though in point of fact his body was never recovered and legends persisted in Portugal that he would [extremely dramatic voice] RETURN HEROICALLY ONE DAY IN THE HOUR OF HIS PEOPLE’S GREATEST—well, you know how that kind of thing goes.
-True to for, plenty of con men over the ensuing decades did try to claim that they were the returned Sebastian.
-But in reality, he either died in battle or availed himself of the opportunity to slink off into the desert and disappear into obscurity.
+Unsurprisingly, plenty of con men over the ensuing decades did try to claim that they were the returned Sebastian.
+But in reality, he either died in battle or availed himself of the opportunity to escape his humiliation by slinkzing off into the desert and disappearing into obscurity.
 Either way, he wasn’t ruling Portugal anymore.
-And, because he had no heir to speak of, neither was anybody else.
+And, because he had no heir apparent, neither was anybody else.
 His uncle, Henry, who also had no heir and was in fact a Catholic Cardinal before this all happened, took the throne, but only lasted until 1580 before he expired.
 His ~2 years in power were spent desperately trying to pay off the debt incurred by Sebastian for his little gap year adventure in Morocco.